LibreQoE/LibreQoS/docs/v1.5/TechnicalDocs/troubleshooting.md

 Make sure your services are running properly

 - `lqosd.service`
-- `lqos_node_manager`
 - `lqos_scheduler`

-Node manager and scheduler are dependent on the `lqos.service` being in a healthy, running state.
+The Web UI and lqos_scheduler are dependent on the `lqos.service` being in a healthy, running state.

 For example to check the status of lqosd, run:
 ```sudo systemctl status lqosd```